eminsenay/UniProjects/README.txt

 Intership_PictureApplet contains a Java applet I've developed during my internship at YKB.
 It is a simple image viewer applet.

 EminSenay_UniProjects_C directory contains most of the projects I've developed using C/C++ as a programming language.
 It also contains VS solution for these projects.

+Note: Don't expect bugfree and/or high quality code.
+It gets better as the years pass (and the course numbers increase) though.